aantron/dream/README.md

 The neat interface is not a limitation.
 Everything is still configurable by a large number of optional arguments.
 Where necessary, Dream exposes the lower-level machinery that it is composed from.
-For example, the default body and WebSocket readers return strings, but you can also do [zero-copy streaming][streaming].
+For example, the basic body and WebSocket readers return strings, but you can also do [zero-copy streaming][streaming].

 You can even run Dream as a [quite bare abstraction][raw] over its [underlying